Two dimensional graph model for epitaxial crystal growth with adatoms: Introduction

 and its sub-graph (see Figure \ref{fig:admissible} on the left)

-The set $\Omega_h$ represents the deposited film, and the function $h$ describes the free profile.
+The set $\Omega_h\cap\{y\geq0\}$ represents the deposited film.
 We first introduce the surface energy.
 The adatom density will be described by a positive function $u\in L^1(\ho\llcorner\Gamma_h)$.
-Its energy will be
+The surface energy corresponding to such an adatom density distribution will be

 where with $\textbf{x}$ we denote a point in $\R^2$, and $\psi:[0,+\infty)\to(0,+\infty)$ is a Borel function such that